schuylermartin45/seegol/README.md

   the encoding scheme to 'latin-1', which is a fixed length 8-bit encoding scheme...so when I write 8 bits of bit-packed color information in Python, I get 8 bits and not occassionally 16 bits.

+### February 28, 2017
+- After talking with a friend, I realized that there was no reason that CXPM needed to store pixel information in strings.
+I have now re-worked the format to store unsigned bytes instead of characters.
+This simplifies the encoding and decoding process and, in the process, solved multiple issues with encoding and decoding the image data as characters.
+I can now use 0 as a marker (i.e. the NULL byte) and I don't have to deal with issues in using newline characters (byte value of 10) in the string code. tl;dr I can store more color information while speeding up the decoding process.